mcneel/rhino.inside-revit/docs/pages/_en/beta/guides/rir-ghpython.md

 from RhinoInside.Revit import Revit, Convert
 ```

-Once this foundation is layed down, then we can continue to create the script.
+Once this foundation is laid down, then we can continue to create the script.

 ## Drawing a Sphere with a preview